Chief Accountable Officer

 Manisha, who is originally from London, is married to an optician and they have a nine year old daughter called Cara.
 In her spare time, Manisha enjoys spending time with friends and family, musical theatre and travelling.

-Executive Director of Population Health & Wellbeing
+Executive Director of Population Health and Wellbeing, Manchester City Council

 David was appointed as Director of Public Health for Manchester in May 2010 and has worked in the city for over 30 years.
 During this time he has managed frontline services at the old Withington Hospital site before taking up his first public health post at Manchester Health Authority.
 He then established and led the Manchester Joint Health Unit funded by both the NHS and the Council set up to tackle health inequalities in Manchester.